guildai/guildai/guild/tests/timerange.md

     start: 2019-01-01 00:00:00
     end:   None

-Note in each case the start time is the start of the applicable interval.

-The same logic applies within the smaller intervals.
-The `last N days` specifies exactly N * 24 hours from the current time:
+When applied to smaller intervals, both forms can be used, but with different meaning.

+Here's `last ...` applied to `3 days`:

     >>> apply("last 3 days", ref)
     ref:   2019-05-01 14:35:23
     start: 2019-04-28 14:35:23
     end:   None

-However, `after 3 days ago` specifies the interval starting at `00:00` *after* three days in the past.
+Note the interval is exactly 3 days prior to the reference date.

+Here's `after ... ago` applied to `3 days`:

     >>> apply("after 3 days ago", ref)
     ref:   2019-05-01 14:35:23
     start: 2019-04-29 00:00:00
     end:   None

-Note that this maintains symmetry with the expression `3 days ago`, which means the range from `00:00` to `23:59` 3 days in the past.
+The interval starts *after* the 3rd day ends.

+To further explain the rationale for this distinction, consider the time range expression "3 days ago".
+In keeping with the example "1 week ago", which means the range "starting on Monday at 00:00 of the previous week and ending on the following Monday at 00:00 (exclusive), the expression "3 days ago" means the range "starting at 00:00 three days in the past and ending at 00:00 on the following day (again, exslusive).

     >>> apply("3 days ago", ref)
     ref:   2019-05-01 14:35:23
     start: 2019-04-28 00:00:00
     end:   2019-04-29 00:00:00

+By specifying a range that starts *after* "3 days ago", the range must start at 00:00 on the following day, as shown above.

 ### Explicit ranges